 Nelson paints figures, landscape, and architecture bathed in light.
 The objective in his paintings is to idealize the ordinary with the intention of engagement, using the iconic symbols and styles of his lifetime in a theatrical style to make leading suggestions.

-Nelson’s paintings have been featured five times on the cover of The New Yorker magazine.
-Recent exhibitions of Nelson’s work have been enjoyed from Los Angeles to Stuttgart, Zurich, and Salzburg.
+Nelson’s paintings have now been featured five times on the cover of The New Yorker magazine.
+Recent exhibitions of Nelson’s work have been enjoyed from Los Angeles to London, Vienna, and Zurich.
 His oil paintings of figures, objects, and architecture have, as one critic said, “single handedly resurrected the sun drenched optimism of New Deal American Painting.”